kaibochan/dsp_network_analysis/README.md

 # Dyson Sphere Program Network Analysis
 ### Kai and Nick

+## Motivations
+The DSP Network Analysis program's aim to leverage graph theory and community detection on the variously connected recipes of the game Dyson Sphere Program.
+Our hope is that through community detection, we will derive an optimal clustering of factories into manufacturing districts.

 ## Program Descriptions

 ### Data Manipulation Program
 The **data_manipulation** program is a **Dyson Sphere Program recipe parser** that converts crafting recipe data from CSV format into structured JSON.